laravel/docs/packages.md

 **Loading A View From A Package**

 	return View::make('package::view.name');

+To enable views being loaded from packages, you will need to add the below to your service provider:

+   	$this->app['view']->addNamespace('package', 'path/to/views');

 **Retrieving A Package Configuration Item**

 	return Config::get('package::group.option');

+To enable config to be loaded from packages, you will need to add the below to your service provider:

+   	$this->app['config']->package('vendor/package', 'path/to/config');

 > **Note:** If your package contains migrations, consider prefixing the migration name with your package name to avoid potential class name conflicts with other packages.